 Avoid sun exposure in the middle of the day.
 This is when UV radiation is at its most intense and damaging.

 Seek out shade when you can and try to avoid being outdoors in the middle of the day (11am to 3pm during daylight savings time and 10am to 2pm at other times of the year).
+Remember that surfaces such as water, sand, concrete and snow reflect UV rays – you may end up with sunburn even if you have been sitting in the shade.

 Cover up with sunsafe clothing.
 These should be made of tightly woven fabrics to offer constant sun protection and cover your neck, arms, and cover your legs to below your knees.
 Some clothes are available with SPF ratings.